Clearing and adjustment 2019

 At Condé Nast College of Fashion & Design, we are committed to having a guiding hand in our students’ futures, meaning that professional development is paramount throughout your degree.
 Our unparalleled industry links inform the curriculum and the project briefs students are set.
 Learning is supported by our academic team, visiting lecturers and industry guests, who are all leaders in their fields.

 The programme also includes a “Collaborative Industry Project” module, which allows students to work on an industry brief set by a partner company.
-Previous industry project partners include: Vogue, Louis Vuitton, Land Rover, Estée Lauder, Condé Nast Contract Publishing, Modus PR, Manolo Blahnik and GQ.
+Previous industry project partners include: Vogue, Louis Vuitton, Jaguar Land Rover, Estée Lauder, Condé Nast Contract Publishing, Modus PR, Manolo Blahnik and GQ.

 Our two-year degree in Fashion Communication is highly intensive and will require you to attend college four days a week.
 The course is split into eight terms over two years.